-SNAP LIME DECARBONIZING 040614 Production volumes of lime were constent over the period 1990-2002.
+SNAP 040614 LIME DECARBONIZING Production volumes of lime were constent over the period 1990-2002.
 A new plant was started in 2003.
-There are currently five lime-producing plants in Finland, one plant was closed down at the end of 2014.
+Not a key category for any pollutants There are currently five lime-producing plants in Finland, one plant was closed down at the end of 2014.
 All plants fall under the IED and report their emissions according to monitoring requirements in their environmental permits.
 The category also includes lime stone mines (quarrying of lime).
-Emissions Source of emissions SO2, NOx, CO Fuel combustion, reported by the plants according to the monitoring and reporting requirements in the environmental permits and allocated under NFR 1A2gviii/1A2f.
-TSP, PM10, PM2.5, BC Fuel combustion, reported by the plants according to the monitoring and reporting requirements in the environmental permits and should be allocated under NFR 1A2gviii/1Af.
-NFR Cd, Hg, Cr PM 10 and PM 2.5 fractions have been calculated from the TSP emissions using fraction factors of 39% and 8% from TSP (GB16).
-PCDD/F waste incineration (recycled and waste oils) reported under NFR 2A2 PCB waste incineration (waste oil) reported under 2A2
+Emissions Tier Source of emissions TSP, Particle emissions are reported by plants since 1990.
+PM 10 and PM {2.5} fractions have been calculated from PM10, T3 the TSP emissions using fraction factors of 39% and 8% from TSP (GB19).
+Black carbon emissions are calcuted from PM2.5 emissions.
+PM2.5, BC Calcuted HOTH PIVIZ.3 ethissions.
+PCDD/F 1 waste incineration (recycled and waste oils) reported under NFR 2A2, emissions reported since 1990 PCB 1 waste incineration (waste oil) reported under 2A2, emissions reported since 1990.